 At each reporting date, nonfinancial assets are reviewed to determine whether there is any indication that those assets may be impaired.
 If there is an indication of possible impairment, the recoverable amount of any asset (or group of related assets) is estimated and compared with its carrying amount.
 An asset's (or group of assets') recoverable amount is the higher of an asset's fair value less cost to sell and its value in use, and is determined for an individual asset unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets.
-If estimated recoverable amount is lower, the carrying amount is reduced to its estimated recoverable amount is recoverable amount is reduced to its estimated recoverable amount, and impairment loss is recognized immediately in profit or loss.
+If estimated recoverable amount is lower, the carrying amount is reduced to its estimated recoverable amount, and impairment loss is recognized immediately in profit or loss.